French Cruller Donuts (VIDEO)

 French Cruller Donuts.

-These kitchen tools/gadgets will make your French cruller donut experience A LOT easier and enjoyable!
+These kitchen tools/gadgets will make your French cruller donut experience easier and more enjoyable!
 See below for any substitutions.

 A candy thermometer